usnistgov/mosaic/doc-sphinx/doc/ScriptingandAdvancedFeatures.rst

     abfObj=abf.abfTrajIO(dirname='~/abfSet1',filter='*.abf')
     print estimateGatingDuration( abfObj, 20., 0.25, 100, abfObj.FsHz )

 Scripting can be used to obtain statistics from the raw time-series.
-In the above code snippet, we estimate the amount of time a channel spends in a gated state by combining modules defined within *<name>*.
+In the above code snippet, we estimate the amount of time a channel spends in a gated state by combining modules defined within |projname|.
 The analysis is performed in blocks for efficiency.
 We first define a Python function that takes multiple arguments including  *TrajIO* object, the threshold at which we want to define the gated state in pA (gatingcurrentpa), the block size in seconds (blocksz), the total time of the time-series being processed in seconds (totaltime) and the sampling rate of the data in Hz (fshz).
 The code then calculates the number of blocks in which the channel was in a gated state and returns the time spent in that state in seconds.

 **Plot the Output of an Analysis**

-This final example shows how one can use *<name>* to process an ionic current time-series and then build a custom script that further analyses and plots the results.
+This final example shows how one can use |projname| to process an ionic current time-series and then build a custom script that further analyses and plots the results.
 This example uses single-molecule mass spectrometry (SMMS) from `Robertson et al., PNAS 2007 <http://www.pnas.org/content/104/20/8207>`_.

 .. sourcecode:: python